Around 7,000 words.

 DNA Consultants – https://dnaconsultants.com/

-DNA Tribes http://www.dnatribes.com/ – two tests available: 1) 26 STRs, includes 13 CODIS markers; and 2) SNP analysis if you have tested autosomal DNA elsewhere.
+http://www.dnatribes.com/ – no tests available; the company stopped offering tests January 2019 and the website went down December 2019 – they stopped offering tests a while back.
+They used to offer 1) 26 STRs, includes 13 CODIS markers; and 2) SNP analysis if you have tested autosomal DNA elsewhere.

 Gene by Gene – the parent company of Family Tree DNA –

 GenoTek A company geared towards the Russian market

 https://www.genotek.ru/ (in Russian; I tried https://translate.google.com/translate?hl=en&sl=ru&tl=en&u=https%3A%2F%2Fwww.genotek.ru%2F and it wasn’t showing anything so I went to Chrome and went with translate automatically which worked somewhat better)

 GeseDNA Technology: https://www.gesedna.com/about-us/ – company focused on the Chinese market; mix of English and Chinese in the link.
 If you read Chinese, you can access the main site at https://www.gesedna.com.